krish-parikh/Automated-Time-Management-App/README.md

 ## Introduction

 This repository contains the backend functionality for an automated time management application.
-It leverages GPT-3.5 for event extraction and prioritization, facilitating efficient calendar management and event scheduling.
+It leverages GPT-3.5 for event extraction and prioritisation, facilitating efficient calendar management and event scheduling.

 ## Components